Salmon Bowl

 Instructions

-- 4Divide the rice, lettuce, beets and carrots between 4 bowls.
-Place one salmon fillet (discard the skin if needed) onto each bowl.
-Drizzle with the dressing and sprinkle with the wonton strips and the sesame seeds.
+- 7Top each container with one salmon fillet (skin removed if desired).
+Drizzle each bowl with the sesame-ginger dressing and sprinkle with wonton strips and sesame seeds.

 Nutrition — Per Serving